Titouan-Mergem/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+# Welcome to my blog!

+I'm trying to see how I can create a new page based on this.

 ---